 In a department meeting on Tuesday, my supervisor complimented me on a recent project, causing the whole room to turn and stare.
 Did a few eyes get distracted by my chest and forget about my accomplishment, or was I just being paranoid?

 On Wednesday night as my friends and I were getting ready to go out to dinner, I tried on my friend’s shirt, causing her to stare at my boobs and say, “I don’t want you to stretch it out!”
 I shrugged and took the cute top off, looking around for something else to wear.
-Why is it that the same shirt can look slutty on one girl and stylish on another, just because of boob size?
+Why is it that the same shirt can look wonky on one girl and stylish on another, just because of boob size?

 At a crowded bar on Thursday night, my friends suggested I should be the one to go up to the bartender and attempt to order our drinks, since it seemed “my assets” would come in handy.
 The power of cleavage is undeniable, and I must admit I was much more successful at getting his attention than Nora Ephron would have been.